RIDUMATICS/miny/README.md

 # Miny or Miny-URL 🔗😲
-> Shopper is an implementation of a URL shortner in MongoDB, Vue.js, and Express which makes it easy to shorten your URL's.
+> Miny-URL is an implementation of a URL shortner in MongoDB, Vue.js, and Express which makes it easy to shorten your URL's.

 > How does it work tho?
 - Miny generates shorter slug or uses the given slug which it then use in a database